-This is a general guide to making an appeal and so it is very important that you read it in conjunction with the Student Handbook of Regulations.
-Read the letter that the university have sent you, it will give you a link to the specific regulations for your case.
+This is a general guide to making an appeal and so it is very important that you read it in conjunction with the relevant section of the Student Handbook of Regulations which can be found here, as the grounds for appeal can differ with each procedure.

 The University will only consider your appeal if you satisfy the grounds for appeal and this usually centers around:

-If you didn’t comply with a university procedure on time, for example, you didn’t apply for an EC at the time or you are appealing after the 10 day deadline – your evidence must go even further.
-You will need your GP to confirm that your Decision making abilities were impaired at the time and that you are only now well enough to comply with the university procedures.
+If you didn’t comply with a university procedure on time, for example, you didn’t apply for an EC at the time or you are appealing after the 10 working day deadline – your evidence must go even further.
+You will need your GP to confirm that you were not well enough to engage with university procedures until now.